caneuro/caneuro.github.io/README.md

 # CAN Lab webpage
-All content is copyright (R) by CANLab
+All content is copyright (c) by CANLab